 Common reasons I cannot pay my workforce

-Usually a failure to pay wages is a result of cash flow shortage.
-This could be a short-term problem for the business, such as seasonal downturn.
-However, if there are bigger underlying problem within the business such as a general decline in sales following a bad debt or loss of a large contract or late paying clients, it could be an issue with the business model and a long-term problem.
+Usually, a failure to pay wages is a result of cash flow shortage.
+This could be a short-term problem for the business, such as a seasonal downturn.
+However, if there are bigger underlying problems within the business, such as a general decline in sales following a bad debt, loss of a large contract or late-paying clients, it could be an issue with the business model and a long-term problem.

 What options are available if I can’t pay staff?

 When you, as a director, are placed in the difficult situation of not being able to pay your staff, you must consider if the business is in a short-term rut or if the problem is likely to have long term repercussions.